top of page

 She is also a much sought-after pin-up photographer and vintage stylist, putting her love of vintage style to good use as a consultant for period films and running her successful pin-up makeover classes, which she styles and shoots herself.
 She has been teaching classes since 2006, bringing her unique body-positive full-day experience to Canada, the US and Europe.
 Her class has appeared nationally on NBC's First Look and has been profiled in the NY Times and on Fox News.

 Not content to limit her talents to the stage, she founded a male pin-up magazine called An Occasional Man, which she ran from April 2008 - July 2009, but her hectic touring schedule demanded that she put the print magazine aside for a time.
-It resumed in October 2019 and continues in print and online.
+It resumed in October 2019 and continued until 2022 in print and online.
 She also ran a successful vintage-style glamour accessory company, Coquette Faux Furriers, outfitting the likes of Bernie Dexter, Dita Von Teese and Kitten DeVille.

 ditamuffphoto.jpg